Jaicob/rails-docker/README.md

 # rails-docker
-Everything you need to start developing and deploying your rails apps with Docker
+Everything you need to start developing and deploying your rails apps with Docker.

 This repo exists to facilitate the process of setting up your project to develop and deploy using docker.
 Currently the project assumes you are using Rails 4.2.1, Ruby 2.2.0, Postgres, Unicorn and Nginx.
 The Dockerfiles can be modified to change this or it can be requested to add any additional versions/technologies to the project.